Noise Policy Timeline

 2009–2015 — The Providence Journal’s coverage of noise-related issues drops precipitously, from an average of about 400 articles per year referencing noise to approximately 200 in the same interval.

-Either the city suddenly got much quieter from one year to the next — which seems unlikely, given the lack of decisive action on the issue, or the Journal decided readers had abruptly stopped caring about it (also unlikely), or newsroom lay-offs forced it to reduce coverage of a wide range of issues, including noise.2
+Either the city suddenly got much quieter from one year to the next — which seems unlikely, given the lack of decisive action on the issue under Mayors Cicilline and Taveras — or perhaps the Journal decided its readers had abruptly stopped caring about it (also unlikely, for the reason noted above).

 September 2016 — In a scathing report to the Providence City Council, former RI Attorney General Jeffrey Pine says the city’s Board of Licenses, which oversees commercial venues with entertainment licenses to play amplified music, does not operate “at an acceptable or required standard” and needs to substantially change how it does its job — including a “substandard” effort to collect fines.